 I’d like to take Charlie’s observation a step further… for me, it’s not so much about the books you read and the people you meet, but what you do with that knowledge.
 Read books for self-improvement or self-enjoyment or both.
 Don’t just read it and nod – think about it.
 Talk about it.
 Put that gearbox in your skull to work.
 Above all, share your knowledge with others.
 Multiply your knowledge by discussing what you learn with others.
 Share your knowledge, particularly that infectious enthusiasm you have when you read something that really moves you.
 Maybe it’s something that helped you grow emotionally or spiritually.
 Maybe it’s something that helped you shave an hour off your workday.
 Share what you learn with others.

-Share what you’re reading using tools like GoodReads or Amazon’s Reading List (which integrates to LinkedIn).
+Share what you’re reading using tools like GoodReads or Amazon’s Reading List (which integrates with LinkedIn).
 You’ll be surprised by how many people are interested in what you’re reading.
 You’ll probably be interested in what your peers are reading too.
 Don’t be afraid to post reviews of the books you read – or to share your thoughts via social media.
 That’s also a good way to get suggestions for books too.

 You can lock yourself away in a library and pick up a lot of book smarts.
 The real growth in life – my opinion of course – comes from the interaction you have with others.
 You learn so much from talking with people (notice I said “with”, not “to”).
 Listening is essential for knowledge absorption.
 It keeps your brain sharp and it fills a lot of that available space you have between your ears.
 Ever notice that the best networkers also tend to know a lot about stuff?